Runway to runaway: Carole Ghosn, wife of fugitive tycoon

 The respite was brief and Carlos was rearrested at dawn on Apr 4 to answer further allegations - an event that "traumatised" her, according to her friend.

-In interviews she claimed that prosecutors scoured their 50-square-metre apartment, searched her, took her passport and even accompanied her to the bathroom.
+In interviews, she claimed that prosecutors scoured their 50 sq m apartment, searched her, took her passport and even accompanied her to the bathroom.

 "It was a huge trial, among the worst moments of her life," said the couple's French lawyer, Francois Zimeray, who praised her for her "dignity" under pressure.